nnyase/Everyday-object-and-dog-cat-classifer/README.md

 # Everyday-object-and-dog-cat-classifer
-Implemented a convolutional neural network on Tensorflow to identify everyday objects such as clothes and vehicles.
-Hypertuned with pre-existing model to achieve 95% accuracy.
+Implemented a convolutional neural network utalizing Tensorflow and Keras to identify everyday objects such as clothes and vehicles.
+Create functions that allowed me to transform and augument the pictures for better results.
+Futhermore, hypertuned MobileNetV2 convolutional neural network to use a effective neural network algorithm that would allow the model to recieve 98% accuracy on 60 000 images.